Land

 Methodology

 The entire Medium Resolution Imaging Spectrometer (MERIS) Full and Reduced Resolution archive 2003–2012 was first classified into a unique 10-year baseline LC map.
-The baseline was then back- and up-dated using land cover change detected from multi-sensor time series (i) Advanced Very-High-Resolution Radiometer (AVHRR) 1992–1999, (ii) SPOT-Vegetation (SPOT-VGT) 1998 –2012 and (iii) PROBA-Vegetation (PROBA-V) 2013–2019 and (iv) Sentinel-3 OLCI 2020.
-A per-pixel trajectory-based change detection method allowed capturing 13 major LC transitions among 9 IPCC land cover categories: cropland, forest, grassland, wetland, settlement, shrubland, sparse vegetation, bare area and water.
+The baseline was then back- and up-dated using land cover change detected from multi-sensor time series (i) Advanced Very-High-Resolution Radiometer (AVHRR) 1992–1999, (ii) SPOT-Vegetation (SPOT-VGT) 1998 –2012 and (iii) PROBA-Vegetation (PROBA-V) 2013–2019, (iv), SENTINEL-3 Ocean and Land Colour (S3-OLCI) Instrument (2020), (v) and the SENTINEL-3 Ocean and Land Colour (S3-OLCI) Instrument and the SENTINEL-3 Sea and Land Surface Temperature Radiometer (S3-SLSTR) (2021 & 2022).
+A per-pixel trajectory-based change detection method allowed capturing 15 major LC transitions among 9 IPCC land cover categories: cropland, forest, grassland, wetland, settlement, shrubland, sparse vegetation, bare area and water.
 LCC is referred to as a permanent modification of the nature of the LC, that is, a change visible for at least 2 consecutive years.
-Up to 7 LCC were captured per pixel in 29 years.
+Up to 7 LCC were captured per pixel in 31 years.
 Conceptually and methodologically decoupling the LC classification and LCC detection ensures temporal and spatial consistency between successive maps.

 Uncertainty and Accuracy